-St Kitts and Nevis profile
+St Kitts and Nevis profile - Overview

 The former British colony of St Kitts and Nevis is inhabited mostly by the descendants of West African slaves.